AbdullahAli2021/AbdullahBookStore/AbdullahBookStore/readme.md

 21:50 -- ERROR I created the 3 projects using the MVC template which give a lot of errors !!!!!!
 I cloned my previous version of github and started using library class.
 22:30 -- Finally it worked after a bunch of try, I have now 4 projects in the solution and when running the application it worked perfectly, there were some files to change place or modify.
 23:15 -- Finally the part 1 is finished, pushed it to gitHub

+11/3/2021

+9:30 Just fix the dropdown issue using the linj to bootstrap on powerpoint.
+Also the app wasnt working on the college pc because of the ssl so fix it by commenting the ssl line on launchSetting.json
+9:32 Pushing to Github